Experimenting Your Way to Bolder Innovation

 Sprint experiments are not only useful in the front end of innovation.
 They can also be used to de-risk projects in their scoping and business case stages.
 In fact, there is a natural progression from using sprint experiments for ideation to using them in an agile stage and gate process for new product development.

 Peter Diamandis concludes: “Sprint experiments offer a path to solve big problems, test new ideas, and accelerate the decision-making process.
 Today’s most successful companies, the ones that are crushing it, started as a series of crazy ideas, followed by experiments to test just how viable those ideas might be.
 I have leveraged the sprint process across all of my companies.”

 These four steps, including the one-week sprint experiment method, can all be supported using Qmarkets software.
-Qmarkets will make the entire process faster, more reliable and easier to adopt throughout a large organization.
+To discover how Qmarkets can help you generate more ROI from experimentation and innovation, get in contact today!

 Colin Palombo is the Americas Managing Partner of Innovation Framework Technologies, based out of Fort Lauderdale.
 He is also a visiting Professor of Innovation at Strathclyde Business School, the UK’s ‘2016 Business School of the Year’ and a member of Abundance 360 – a select group of entrepreneurs collaborating with Peter Diamandis.
 This coming April, IFT and Qmarkets will be hosting an enterprise innovation leader breakfast, which will explore a variety of topics around the themes of innovation challenges and collective intelligence.
 Find out more about the Paris Innovation Leader Breakfast Tour here.